Religion in the Marshall Islands: Demographics

+At the September 2021 census about 96.2% of the population identified with one of fourteen established Christian denominations in the Marshall Islands.
+The denominations with more than 1,000 adherents included the United Church of Christ – Congregational in the Marshall Islands (47.9%), the Assemblies of God (14.1%), the Catholic Church (9.3%), the Church of Jesus Christ of Latter-day Saints (5.7%), the Full Gospel Churches of the Marshall Islands, Mission & Evangelism Inc. (5%) and Bukot nan Jesus (3%).
+The remainder of denominations primarily included protestant churches as well as Jehovah's Witnesses.
+1,128 people, or 2.7% of respondents identified as belonging to a religion other than one of the fourteen denominations listed on the census form.
+444 people, or 1.1% of respondents claimed to be irreligious.
+In 2014 there were 150 members of the Ahmadiyya Muslim Community.

 Religious freedom

 The constitution of the Marshall Islands establishes the freedom of religion, although it provides that this freedom may be limited by "reasonable restrictions".
 The constitution further states that no law may discriminate against any person on the basis of religion.

-Foreign missionaries are present and operate freely.
-Religious schools are operated by the Roman Catholic Church, United Church of Christ, Assemblies of God, Seventh-day Adventist Church, Bukot Non Jesus, and the Baptist Church.
-There are no requirements for religious groups to register with the government, but they may receive tax benefits if they register as non-profits.
+The Roman Catholic church, United Church of Christ, Assemblies of God, Seventh-day Adventist Church, Bukot Non Jesus, and the Baptist Church operate religious schools.
+Religious groups are not required to register with the government, but they may receive tax benefits if they register as non-profits.

-There is no religious education in public schools, but school events and government functions typically begin and end with a Christian prayer.
-According to the government, this is a longstanding practice that is widely accepted in the country.
-The government provides funding to private religious schools.
+Public schools do not provide religious education but school events and government functions typically begin and end with a Christian prayer.
+The government provides some funding to private religious schools.

 The Ahmadiyya Muslim community in the Marshall Islands has reported that it faces difficulties interacting with the government, as well as harassment in general society.
-Representatives attributed these attitudes to prejudice against Muslims due to perceptions that Islam is linked to terrorism.
+Representatives attributed these attitudes to perceptions that Islam is linked to terrorism.

+In 2023, the country was scored 4 out of 4 for religious freedom.